🧡 Skip to main content🔍 Skip to search

 • Resume service

-Parameters It is possible to provide startup parameters, if the Start service activity is selected.
-Those parameters are passed to the ServiceMain function and not to be confused with the command line arguments that are passed during the service executable startup.
-Note, that drivers do not support the startup parameters.
+Parameters If the Start service activity is selected, it is possible to provide startup parameters.
+These parameters are passed to the ServiceMain function and should not be confused with the command-line arguments passed during the service executable's startup.
+Note that drivers do not support startup parameters.

 Reason An optional service stopping reason that is logged in the Event Log and can later be queried or observed in the Event Viewer · Preview